harshal2030/Grizzly/README.md

 # Grizzly

-A modern macOS application for viewing and extracting ZIP archives, built with SwiftUI.
+A modern cross-platform application for viewing and extracting ZIP archives, built with SwiftUI.
+Available for macOS and iOS/iPadOS.

 ## Features